pouya-racker/aks-workshop/cluster-ops/cluster-upgrade/README.md

-# Scale an AKS cluster manually
+# Upgrading an AKS cluster

 ### Before you begin